initstring/passphrase-wordlist/README.md

 **For Cracking: You need only the "passphrases" file.** This is stored in Git Large File Storage (glfs), so download via the [raw link](https://github.com/initstring/passphrase-cracker/blob/master/passphrases.glfs?raw=true) or use git clone if you have the glfs extensions installed.

-I'm also included a hashcat rule file that seems to make sense for passphrases.
+I've also included a hashcat rule file that seems to make sense for passphrases.
 You can combine it with another rule list like [Hob0](https://github.com/praetorian-inc/Hob0Rules) or [OneRule](https://github.com/NotSoSecure/password_cracking_rules).

 # Sources Used
 So far, I've scraped the following: <br>